rammurmu/RunAsh-AI/README.md

 predictions = runash.predict_image(model, new_images)
 print(predictions)
 ```
+For more examples and detailed usage,refer to the [API Reference](docs/api_reference.md)
 ## Contributing
 We welcome contributions from the community.
 To contribute, please follow these steps: